Axxoy/Axxoy.github.io/_tabs/about.md

 {: .prompt-tip } -->

 ![...hmmm 🤔](/assets/img/about-me/me.png){: width="972" height="589" .w-50 .right}

 <div style="text-align: justify;">
 🙋🏻‍♂ Hey there, it's me, Cüneyt, and I'm thrilled to have you on my blog!
-I'm currently a senior CS student, always eager to learn, solve problems, indulge in gaming, and explore the tech world.
+I'm currently a CS graduate, always eager to learn, solve problems, indulge in gaming, and explore the tech world.
 My online adventures keep me absorbed, as I dive into various subjects, ranging from my major's developments to the intricacies of game design. 🚀

 <br>
 <br>

-📓 I'm on the path to snagging a computer science bachelor's degree, with my eyes set on graduating in 2023.
-Whenever I find a moment, I delve into reading, soaking up new knowledge, and honing a mix of soft and technical skills.
+📓🎓 I graduated with a bachelor's degree in computer science in December 2023.
+In my spare time, I am passionate about continuous learning, exploring various subjects, and refining a blend of both technical expertise and interpersonal skills.

 <br>
 <br>